PiperTheDog/Homebrew-and-Powershell-Scripts/README.md

-There are 2 files here that will install the suite of apps that I tend to use on a daily basis on my Mac.
-The bash script requires no extra steps and the bundle requires homebrew installed.
+There are 2 scripts hosted on this github.
+Both files will install the suite of apps that I use on a daily basis, the brew.sh does not need to have homebrew installed to run and the file named "Bundle" does.